-As an example of how the Admission Marking algorithm enables admission control, we briefly consider the edge-to-edge framework described in [CL-ARCH].
+As an example of how the Admission Marking algorithm enables admission control, we briefly consider the edge-to-edge framework described in [CL-DEPLOY].
 As real-time packets enter a CL-region, they are re-marked to enable PCN marking using the CL DSCP and the appropriate ECT field.
-As these CL-packets travel across the edge-toedge CL-region, nodes may set the packets into the Admission Marked state, as determined by the algorithm described above.
+As these CL-packets travel across the edge-toedge CL-region, routers may admission mark packets, as determined by the algorithm described above.
 The egress gateway of the region measures the fraction of the real-time traffic that is in the Admission Marked state, with a separate measurement made for traffic from each ingress gateway.
 It calculates the fraction as an exponentially weighted moving average (which we term Congestion-Level-Estimate, or CLE).
-When signalling for a new flow arrives at the egress gateway, it reports the CLE to the CL-region's ingress gateway piggy-backed on the signalling.
-The ingress gateway only admits the new real-time microflow if the CLE is less than the CLE-threshold.
+When RSVP signalling for a new flow arrives at the egress gateway, it reports the CLE to the CL-region's ingress gateway piggy-backed on the RSVP signalling.
+The ingress gateway only admits the new real-time microflow if the CLE is less than the CLEthreshold.
 Hence previously accepted microflows are protected and so suffer minimal queuing delay, jitter and loss.

-3. Pre-emption Marking
+- 3. Pre-emption Marking - 3.1.

-3.1.
 Outline

 A PCN-enabled router monitors the aggregate traffic in the specified real-time service class.
-Based on this measurement, when the rate of real-time traffic exceeds the configured-pre-emption-rate for some time, the router will set packets into the Pre-emption Marked state as determined by the algorithm detailed below.
-The configured-preemption-rate is less than the link speed and less than the relevant PHB scheduling rate, so that Pre-emption Marked packets act as an explicit alert that the engineered capacity is nearly reached, and that some real-time flows may need to be pre-empted.
+Based on this measurement, when the rate of real-time traffic exceeds the configured-pre-emption-rate for some time, the router will pre-emption mark packets, as determined by the algorithm detailed below.
+The configured-pre-emption-rate is less than the link speed and less than the relevant PHB scheduling rate, so that Pre-emption Marked packets act as an explicit alert that the engineered capacity is nearly reached, and that some real-time flows may need to be pre-empted.
 This minimises the chances of a router randomly dropping packets, and hence the Quality of Service of the remaining flows is fully preserved.
 Also, service is preserved to traffic in other service classes using the remaining capacity.

-Pre-emption Marking of packets is similar in motivations to ECNmarking of packets in [RFC3168].
-With [RFC3168] feedback of an ECNmarked packet causes the TCP source to halve its effective rate, whereas in our mechanism feedback of pre-emption marking enables an upstream node to terminate real-time flow(s).
+Pre-emption Marking of packets is similar in motivation to ECNmarking of packets in [RFC3168].
+With [RFC3168], feedback of an ECNmarked packet causes the TCP source to halve its effective rate, whereas in our mechanism feedback of pre-emption marking enables an upstream node to terminate real-time flow(s).
 Pre-emption is therefore more aggressive against selected flows, but the gain is that it enables the full QoS of the remaining flows to be preserved.
-Note that in [RFC3168] ECN-marking a given packet is intended to result in rate adjustment of the flow to which the packet belongs; while in this draft and [CL-ARCH], Pre-emption marking a packet simply provides an indication that pre-emption may be needed and the pre-emption algorithm will then select flows to be pre-empted independently of which flow the marked packet belonged to.
+Note that in [RFC3168] ECN-marking a given packet is intended to result in rate adjustment of the flow to which the packet belongs; while in this draft pre-emption marking a packet simply provides an indication that pre-emption may be needed.
+As described in [CL-DEPLOY] the pre-emption mechanism will then select particular flows to be pre-empted.